AUSTRALIAN UNION OF STUDENTS

 Ordinary people need the following legal documents: Last Will and Testament, Enduring Power of Attorney, Health Directive, Matrimonial Property Agreement, Parenting Agreement, and Offshore Trust Deed.
 For these documents to be legally binding, they need to be drawn up by a solicitor.
 Otherwise if you end up in court the hippy protester judge will argue that you are one of the 20% of Australians who according to the medical profession are insane, and you lacked the capacity to sign the document.
 In theory, wills made using a legal will kit are legal, but in practice the hippy protester judge will say you filled it in wrong.

-The main purpose of a Last Will and Testament is to ensure that nobody can profit from your death, and that everyone has a strong interest in prolonging your life.
+A key purpose of a Last Will and Testament is to ensure that nobody can profit from your death, and that everyone has a strong interest in prolonging your life.
 It is not unheard of for a spouse to fall out of love and not tell the other person.
 If the other person dies without a will, the spouse gets the life insurance and other money.
-Hence the spouse and the spouse's lover have a strong interest in killing the other person, which could be you.
+Hence the spouse and the spouse’s lover have a strong interest in killing the other person, which could be you.
 But if you have a will, you can make it so they are worse off if they kill you.

 Without a matrimonial property agreement, your spouse might not kill you, but they could help themselves to all your money, a fate worse than death.
-Fortunately it is possible to opt out of the Labor Party's matrimonial property arrangements, but you need to do this while you and your spouse or fiancee are on good terms.
+Fortunately it is possible to opt out of the Labor Party’s matrimonial property arrangements, but you need to do this while you and your spouse or fiancee are on good terms.
 A big difficulty with drawing up a matrimonial property agreement is that you are in love with the other party, so you are inclined to be overly generous towards them and unduly hard on yourself.
-To get around this problem, the union has prepared a Page on Legal Documents, in which we suggest provisions which are fair to both parties.
-You can easily print the page out and show it to your lawyer so the provisions can be included in your agreement.

 Many disputes in the Family Court are not about money but about children.
 You can avoid disputes by entering into a "Parenting Agreement" with your spouse for each child as soon as the child is born.
 A "Parenting Agreement" has to be registered with the Family Court, after which it has the effect of a court order.
 You need to also get your parents and your spouse's parents to sign the "Parenting Agreement".
 If your parents become difficult about it, you shouldn't let them see the child until they have signed it.